A Day at The Contemporary Craft Festival.

 Handmade bags

 Other things I managed to finish last week were two little bag/purse type things.
-One is for my unimpressive collection of barely used knitting needles and the other is for keeping small projects in so I can take it out and about.
-I used the fabric I bought in Totnes shops during the Easter hols.
-They both need pressing again because I made a very lacklustre job of it.
+One is for my unimpressive collection of barely used knitting needles, and the other is for keeping small projects in so I can take it out and about.

 sewing time

 I had all my sewing laid out on the table.
-I’ve made a half hearted pledge to take part in Me Made May.
-Since last week, I’ve worn hand made things already and I made a dress!
+I’ve made a half-hearted pledge to take part in Me Made May.
+Since last week, I’ve worn handmade things already, and I made a dress!
 I’ll take pictures of the dress before the end of May, I’m sure.

 Green crochet wip

-Another work in progress is a new shawl.
+Another work in progress is a new granny shawl.
 I’m doing a variation of my granny shawl just to play around.
 I’m using Drops Baby Merino.
 I went on a Drops spending frenzy last weekend.
 They had a sale at Woolwarehouse so I went a bit bonkers.

 Drops Lace.

 See!
-Drops.
+Drops yarn.
 I have an idea.

 next project!